-Fair Pay Problem
+Fair Pay Denied

 Solution

-You can now tip the author directly for her work.
+Tip the author for her book.

 "More than half of consumers within the US & UK buy more second-hand than new books."
 Used Book Sales Statistics, Dean Talbot, December 20, 2022, WORDSRATED